 There’s a tiny corner in Southern Italy that has only recently come out of the shadows.
-Much maligned as recently as 50 years ago as “The shame of Italy”, Matera, the ancient revamped capital of Basilicata, with its magnificent rocky cavernous landscape and its troglodyte dwellings, has been awarded European Capital of Culture for 2019 and is preparing to swing open its doors to tourism.
+Much maligned as recently as 50 years ago as “The shame of Italy”, Matera, the ancient revamped capital of Basilicata, with its magnificent rocky cavernous landscape and its troglodyte dwellings, has been awarded European Capital of Culture for 2019 and now has been featured in the new Bond epic No Time to Die.

 Without a doubt, Matera is very easy on the eye.
-Imagine a scene of tightly knitted hillside stone dwellings, so compact that sometimes one sits on top of the other.
-It’s ancient style oozes a sort of mysterious grandeur with a mix of cave churches carved into the mountain and ornate grand churches in the old town.
-It could sit easily within the pages of Dan Brown thriller blockbuster.
+Imagine a scene of tightly knit hillside stone dwellings, so compact that sometimes one sits on top of the other.
+Its ancient style oozes a sort of mysterious grandeur with a mix of cave churches carved into the mountain and ornate grand churches in the old town.
+It could sit easily within the pages of a Dan Brown thriller blockbuster.

-The council was so appalled that they evacuated the 20,000 inhabitants and moved them into square two-story homes dubbed casa Mussolini with modern amenities on the outskirts of town.
-Matera was now ripe for renovation, and has scrubbed up beautifully, so much so that it is gearing up to be a European Capital of Culture for 2019.
+The council was so appalled that they evacuated the 20,000 inhabitants and moved them into square-shaped two-story homes dubbed casa Mussolini with modern amenities on the outskirts of town.
+Matera was now ripe for renovation, and has scrubbed up beautifully, so much so that it has been awarded European Capital of Culture for 2019.

-Now bathing in the warmth of the limelight, the city is bound to become the next must-visit.
+Now bathing in the warmth of the limelight, the city is becoming the next must-visit holiday destination.

 Matera is divided into the civita – the town centre – and surrounding sassi cliffs.
 It’s a walk of sometime steep ups and downs and highlights include the sensational views especially from Parco della Murgia Materana, the national park.

 The thirteenth century Cathedral of Santa Maria della Bruna made from tufa stone, stands tall overlooking the Sassi from the hightest point on Civita hill.
 Inside it is rich in Baroque style, with stucco, paintings, gilded frames and sculptures.